2011–12 in Hong Kong football: 2012 Guangdong–Hong Kong Cup

 This is a tournament between two teams representing Hong Kong and Guangdong Province of China respectively.
 This year, Hong Kong had chosen 3 non-Hong Kong born player who are or will soon be able to represent Hong Kong.
 They are Godfred Karikari, Jaimes McKee and Jack Sealy.

 The first leg took place in Hong Kong, being held in Hong Kong Stadium.
 Guangdong scored the first goal, but Hong Kong scored 2 goals, both in headers.
 However, before the end of the match, Guangdong equalized the match.
 The second leg took place in Huizhou, Guangdong, being held in Huizhou Olympic Stadium.
 Both teams could not score any goals in 120 minutes.
-Both Yapp Hung Fai, goalkeeper of Hong Kong, and Yang Zhi (footballer), goalkeeper of Guangdong and the China PR's first goalkeeper choice, saved 2 penalties in the first 5 rounds.
-In the seventh round, Yapp Hung Fai saved Ge Zheen's penalty, while Man Pei Tak converted.
-Hong Kong won the champion again since 2009.
+Both Yapp Hung Fai, goalkeeper of Hong Kong, and Yang Zhi, goalkeeper of Guangdong and the China national team's first choice, saved 2 penalties in the first 5 rounds.
+In the seventh round, Yapp Hung Fai saved Ge Zheen's penalty, while Man Pei Tak converted to win Hong Kong the cup.